-- Testicular cancer which will cause pain in about 10% of men.
+- Testicular cancer will cause pain in about 10% of men.

 - Direct trauma to the testicles can cause a hematocele ( a collection of blood around the testicles).

-- Testicular rupture caused by external trauma can result in blood leaking into your scrotum.
+- The testicular rupture caused by external trauma can result in blood leaking into your scrotum.